Guto Puw: Opera and music theatre

-Earlier in 2017 Puw completed his first chamber opera Y Tŵr based on the play by the Welsh playwright, Gwenlyn Parry and to libretto by Gwyneth Glyn.
+In 2017 Puw completed his first chamber opera Y Tŵr based on the play by the Welsh playwright, Gwenlyn Parry and to libretto by Gwyneth Glyn.
 It was premiered by Music Theatre Wales and Richard Baker on 18 May 2017 at the Sherman Theatre, Cardiff during the Vale of Glamorgan Festival.
 The opera in three acts explores the relationship and emotions between two characters during three specific periods in their lives, during youth, middle age and finally, old age.
-The composer's use of atonal musical language, octatonic scales and the occasional tonal passage are directly linked with the various emotions of the characters and the unfolding of the drama.

 Other works

 Unusual instrumentation and unusual performance techniques, including elements of improvisation, are also important features of his work.
 In 1998 he composed X-ist, a piece for IST (the Improvising String Trio, consisting of harp, cello and double-bass).
 It was described by reviewers as a "frighteningly frantic" and "challenging" piece.
 X-ist uses a graphic score and includes written directions to the players that act as "creative stimuli", containing notes and motifs to be followed.
 The piece also requires the cellist and double-bassist to tap their instruments, as well as use normal playing methods.
 Another piece requiring improvisation by performers was his commission for the 2001 Bangor New Music Festival, Trioled, which was written for ensemble (saxophone, guitar, harp, keyboard, cello, piano) and optional dancer.
 In his performing notes, Puw describes the pieces as a "stimulus for musical improvisation" in which any notes, normal or extended musical techniques and/or percussive effects may be applied.
 Trioled has two contrasting sub-sections, a and b, arranged in the form a-b-a-a-a-b-a-b to match the Welsh poetic measure of the same name, with the strings playing calmly in the "a" sections, and saxophone and keyboard (gradually joined by the other instruments) playing in a more lively manner in the "b" sections.
 The musicians and the dancer are required to react to each other's contributions in each section to create a "multi-media" experience.